By HopeQure |

 - Counting: Counting backwards or forwards from say 1-100 or 50-1, can serve as a distraction as well as a time bracket to calm oneself steadily.

 Anger management is a fluid routine that can be adapted to various settings, and individual needs.
 It is important to understand underlying dynamics of negative expressions of anger and therefore therapy is recommended.
-Professional guidance on anger management has more potential for success.
+Professional guidance and online counselling for anger management have more potential for success.

 1.Videbeck, S. (2006).
 Psychiatric mental health nursing.
 Philadelphia, PA:Lippincott Williams & Wilkins.